Carsington: Education

-Carsington and Hopton are served by the Carsington & Hopton Church Primary School, a Grade II listed CofE primary school as part of the Derbyshire-based 'The Village Federation'.
-Established in 1726 by the Gell family, it continues to be linked with nearby Hopton Hall, with the school using the Gell Family crest as its logo.
+Carsington and Hopton are served by the Carsington and Hopton Church Primary School, a Grade II listed Church of England primary school.
+Established in 1726 by the Gell family, it retains links to Hopton Hall.
+The school uses the Gell family crest as its logo.

-A plaque on the school wall states: 'This School was Built and Given by Mrs Temperance Gell of Hopton for Twenty Poor Children of Hopton and Carson, to Learn to Read, Write, and other proper Works.
-Anno Dom: 1726'.
-As of 2025, the Church School was last rated as 'Good' by Ofsted, serving 36 students with 22.2% eligible for free school meals.
+A plaque on the school wall states: "This School was Built and Given by Mrs Temperance Gell, of Hopton.
+For Twenty poor Children of Hopton and Carson; To Learn to Read, Write, and other proper Works.
+Anno Dom: 1726".
+As of 2025, the school's most recent Ofsted inspection was graded as 'Good', serving 36 pupils with 22.2% eligible for free school meals.

-Secondary and Sixth Form education for Carsington village are provided by Queen Elizabeth's Grammar School in Ashbourne, and Anthony Gell School in Wirksworth, the latter of which was established by Anthony Gell in 1576.
+Secondary and sixth-form education is provided by Queen Elizabeth's Grammar School in Ashbourne and Anthony Gell School in Wirksworth.
+Anthony Gell School was established by Anthony Gell, a resident of Hopton Hall, in 1576 under the name "The Free Grammar School of Anthony Gell Esq.".
+It was granted a royal charter by Queen Elizabeth on 27 October 1584, declaring a "grammar school in Wirksworth for ever, endowed by Anthony Gell."